-Introducing Dell[TM] NetVault[TM] Backup Plug-in for Hyper-V[®]
+Introducing NetVault Backup Plug-in for Hyper-V

-- Dell NetVault Backup Plug-in for Hyper-V: at a glance
+- · NetVault Backup Plug-in for Hyper-V: at a glance

-- Key benefits
+- · Key benefits

 - Feature summary

-- Target audience
+- · Target audience

 - Recommended additional reading

-Dell NetVault Backup Plug-in for Hyper-V: at a glance
+NetVault Backup Plug-in for Hyper-V: at a glance

-The Dell NetVault Backup (NetVault Backup) Plug-in for Hyper-V (Plug-in for Hyper-V) uses a web-based user interface (WebUI) and automated workflow process to support a centralized way for configuring backup and restore policies for virtual environments.
-The plug-in offers a detailed level of control that minimizes downtime by letting you restore complete VM images or individual files.
+The NetVault Backup Plug-in for Hyper-V (Plug-in for Hyper-V) uses a web-based user interface (WebUI) and automated workflow process to support a centralized way for configuring backup and restore policies for virtual environments.
+The plug-in offers a detailed level of control that minimizes downtime by letting you restore complete virtual machine (VM) images or individual files.
 Through integration with a range of backup devices, your data is protected and stored offsite to meet your disaster-recovery and business-continuity goals.